What is the Teachers' Pensions Scheme?

 It depends when the break was and which scheme you were covered under.

 If you were a final salary member with an normal pension age of 60, and had a break in service of more than five years with a return date on or after 1 January 2007, your pension age remains at 60 for the service before the break.

 It is 65 for the service after the break.

 If you’re a protected or tapered member and have a break in service of more than five years, you’ll enter the career average arrangement when you return to pensionable service.

 What happens to my Teachers' Pension when I die?

 Get an expert answer on your pensions

 Our Which?
 Money Helpline experts can give you independent one-to-one guidance on all kinds of pension queries.
 If you're not a Which? member and you'd like to get unlimited access to the helpline, you can try Which?
-Money for two months for £1.
+Money for one month for £1.